The Misleading Neoliberal Promise of the Risk Expert

 The money was soon forthcoming, and three years later, at a gala D.C. dinner attended by 24 players from the chemical industry, the National Research Council released what came to be known as the “Red Book,” which laid out a new approach for risk-related policymaking in which scientific analysis was only one part.
 The second part addressed other factors, like financial considerations, political considerations, and ethics.

-The Red Book came as a fulfillment of Reagan’s famous 1981 executive order, which stated that, henceforth, “Regulatory action shall not be undertaken unless the potential benefits to society for the regulation outweigh the potential costs,” and throughout the 1980s and 1990s it was
+The Red Book came as a fulfillment of Reagan’s famous 1981 executive order, which stated that, henceforth, “Regulatory action shall not be undertaken unless the potential benefits to society for the regulation outweigh the potential costs,” and throughout the 1980s and 1990s it was adopted as the new international standard.

 The Red Book provided the framework for the controversy that followed, much of which took shape around the terminology—like “hazard” and “exposure”—because it was the product of these two values that ultimately determined the “dose,” and therefore the risk.
 Depending on which value received greater weight, different assessments of the same risk could vary dramatically.
 Industry folks liked to claim that the size of the hazard didn’t matter if the exposure was zero.
 Sure, nuclear reactors were hazardous, but so long as they never melted down, what was there to worry about?